natalie-s11/hpc-batch-sim/README.md

 ### What’s Next
 - Extend simulation to multiple containers to mimic a cluster
 - Add more detailed logging, metrics, and job status reporting
-- Optional deployment to cloud environments

 ### License
 This project is licensed under the MIT license.
 Click MIT license or view the LICENSE file for additional details.

 ### Links
 GitHub Repo: https://github.com/natalie-s11/hpc-batch-sim